 51st Battalion, Far North Queensland Regiment (51 FNQR), serves as a Regional Force Surveillance Unit (RFSU), carrying out reconnaissance and surveillance tasks as its primary role.

 Every operator in the unit is cross-trained in a variety of 'low-visibility' skills such as weapons, survival, sniping, medic, small boat handling, driving, tracking, air ops etc.

 51 FNQR is the only battalion of the Far North Queensland Regiment, and draws its lineage from an Australian Imperial Force battalion raised for service during World War I.

-The 51 FNQR of today plays an important role in the security of Australia by conducting surveillance patrols in the sparsely populated and remote regions of Far North Queensland.
-51 FNQR is made up of full time and part time members with Battalion headquarters and a surveillance company located in Cairns.
+Today, 51 FNQR plays an important role in the security of Australia by conducting surveillance patrols in the sparsely populated and remote regions of Far North Queensland.
+51 FNQR is made up of full-time and part-time members with battalion headquarters and a surveillance company located in Cairns.
 Surveillance companies are headquartered throughout Far North Queensland at Weipa, Thursday Island and Mount Isa.

-Approximately thirty percent of the Battalion's members are indigenous Torres Strait Islanders and mainland aborigines who, with the Australians of other origins throughout the Battalion, form the great team that is 51 FNQR.
-It is this diverse make up of members and their cultures that give the Battalion its unique character.
+Approximately 30 per cent of 51 FNQR personnel are Indigenous Torres Strait Islanders and mainland Aboriginal peoples who, with the Australians of other origins throughout the unit, form the team that is 51 FNQR.
+It is this diverse make up of personnel and their cultures that give the 51 FNQR its unique character.